ABOUTOverview

 • an elected Fellow of the Australian Academy of Law (FAAL);

-• an Honorary Fellow of the Australasian College of Forensic Medicine (FACLM (Hon)).
+• an Honorary Fellow of the Australasian College of Forensic Medicine (FACLM (Hon)); and

 Since 2012 he has been an Ambassador for Club Melbourne, a body which facilitates the procurement of international scholarly gatherings for Victoria.
 Dr Freckelton is also a member of the Education Committee of the World Association of Medical Law (WAML) and a member of the Research Committee of Rewire, a not-for-profit organisation set up to further research in music therapy and neuroscience to enable people, especially those with brain injuries, to live more fulfilling lives